UPPMAX/programming_formalisms/docs/optimisation/improve_runtime_speed.md

 ### 1. Write the test

 We will write a new implementation of `is_prime`, in the hope that it will be faster.
-We wil call the current implementation `is_prime_1` and the new implementation `is_prime_2`.
+We will call the current implementation `is_prime_1` and the new implementation `is_prime_2`.
 This is the test we'll write: